-To prepare the Consolidated Financial Statements, the Company and its subsidiaries make a variety of estimates and judgments.
-These estimates and judgments affect disclosures of amounts recognized for assets, liabilities, income, and expenses.
-Further, actual results may differ from these estimates and their underlying assumptions.
+To prepare the Consolidated Financial Statements, the Company and its subsidiaries make a variety of estimates.
+These estimates affect disclosures of amounts recognized for assets, liabilities, income, and expenses.

 Estimates and their underlying assumptions are reviewed on an ongoing basis.
 The effect of revisions to accounting estimates are reflected in the period in which the estimates are revised and in any future periods affected.